-7. Exercise
+7. EXERCISE

-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery - it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician).
+- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery - it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first postoperative visit - your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon).

-- Complete exercises 3-4 times daily until your first postoperative visit - your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after 7-10 days after surgery.
-Please contact your PT location of choice to begin scheduling appointments.
-If you need a PT prescription, please call our office at 323-442-5860.
+- Formal physical therapy (PT) will begin 7-10 days after surgery.
+Please contact your PT location of choice after surgery to schedule appointments.

-8. Emergencies
+8. EMERGENCIES

 - Contact Dr. Collon or his nurse at 323-442-5860 if any of the following are present:

 - Painful swelling or numbness

 - Unrelenting pain

 - Fever (over 101° - it is normal to have a low grade fever for the first day or two following surgery) or chills

 - Redness around incisions

 - Color change in wrist or hand

 - Continuous drainage or bleeding from incision (a small amount of drainage is expected)

 - Difficulty breathing

 - Excessive nausea/vomiting

-- If you have an emergency after office hours or on the weekend, contact the same office number 323-442-5860 and you will be connected to our page service - they will contact Dr. Collon or one of his fellows if he is unavailable.
+- If you have an emergency after office hours or on the weekend, contact the same office number (323-442-5860) and you will be connected to our page service - they will contact Dr. Collon or one of his fellows if he is unavailable.
 Do NOT call the hospital or surgical center.

 - If you have an emergency that requires immediate attention, proceed to the nearest emergency room.